-2. Introduction
+1. Introduction

-This memo defines a metric for one-way delay of packets across Internet paths.
-It builds on notions introduced and discussed in the IPPM Framework document, RFC 2330 [1]; the reader is assumed to be familiar with that document.
+This memo defines a metric for round-trip delay of packets across Internet paths.
+It builds on notions introduced and discussed in the IPPM Framework document, RFC 2330 [1], and follows closely the corresponding metric for One-way Delay ("A One-way Delay Metric for IPPM") [2]; the reader is assumed to be familiar with those documents.